archerydwd/gatling-tests/README.md

 In the user-files directory there is a folder called simulations containing blog and sakila folders.
 Inside these folders are tests for Chicago Boss, Flask & Ruby on Rails versions of the blog and sakila apps that we are going to be testing.

-First get the relevent application running on Apache from the other github repos I have available here:
-Ruby on Rails blog and sakila apps: <INSERT LINK>
-Chicago Boss blog and sakila apps: <INSERT LINK>
-Flask blog and sakila apps: <INSERT LINK>

 =
 ###Getting the Gatling Tests for Without Apache